jsta/NEON-DC-DataLesson-Hackathon/_posts/sampleLessons/2015-10-15-spatio-temporal-data-workshop.md

-    #might have stuff about storing data
+    ###might have stuff about storing data

-#Working with Raster Time Series Data
+#P3 Working with Raster Time Series Data

 NOTE: this could be part of P2 above!